ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/server/security/authentication/lets-encrypt-certificates.markdown

-# Security : Authentication : Let's Encrypt Certificates
+# Authentication : Let's Encrypt Certificates

 RavenDB 4.x uses X.509 certificates for authentication and authorization and has **built in support** for [Let's Encrypt](https://letsencrypt.org/).